giaccone/SpicePy/README.md

 3. done!

 ## Requirements
-At the time of writing (August 29, 2017), the project is based on:
+At the time of writing (October 4, 2017), the project is based on:

 * `Python 3.6.2`
 * `numpy 1.13.1`
 * `scipy 0.19.1`
 * `matplotlib 2.0.2`

+This is not a frozen configuration.
+I'm use to update these packages as soon as an update is available.

-SpicePy should work also with earlier version of Python (not Python 2), numpy, scipy and matplotlib.
+Finally, SpicePy should work also with earlier version of Python (but **not** Python 2), numpy, scipy and matplotlib.

+# Feature (and changelog)

+## October 2, 2017

+* new methods to compute/print/plot generic voltages and current
+* added examples in the folder 'demo'.

+(Check commit history for more details).

+## September 1, 2017

+* solution of dynamic networks.
+So far, tested first and second order circuits.

+(Check commit history for more details).

+## August 29, 2017

+* solution of DC network
+* computation of the operating point (including dynamic components)
+* solution of AC network (only single frequency right now)